1 sport 1 place: Fontainebleau, cradle of bouldering

 cedric-vt-KcEUmwCxLfQ-unsplash (1).jpg

-Fontainebleau is considered one of the oldest and best bouldering spots in the world.
-What makes it so iconic?
-Because of the sheer number of boulders**(several thousand**), but also because of the quality of the sandstone, with its fine texture and exceptional grip.
-This quality enables climbers to rely on very small hand and foot holds, a crucial factor in bouldering technique.
+Fontainebleau is considered one of the world's oldest and best bouldering spots.
+Why?
+Because of the quantity of boulders (several thousand) but also the quality of the sandstone, whose fine texture and grip are exceptional.
+This quality enables climbers to rely on very small foot and hand holds, a crucial factor in bouldering technique.
 The diversity of the rock, ranging from easy to extremely difficult, also makes Fontainebleau a place where beginners and the world's climbing elite can rub shoulders and progress.

 A life-size playground